 Adjuster

 An adjuster investigates insurance claims to determine how much the insurer should pay.
 They assess damage, review documents and negotiate settlements.
-Adjusters are your main contact during the claims process and influence your compensation amount.
+Adjusters are your main contact during the claims process and affect your compensation amount.

 Agent